Buur Heybe: Archaeological overview

 Further excavations and analysis carried out by Brandt as a part of the Buur Ecological and Archaeological Project (BEAP) in the 1980s revealed that Clark's 'Doian' industry was identical to Graziosi's Eibian industry and argued that, "most of the culture-histories units formulated by Clark (1954) more than 30 years ago are in need of revision."
 Brandt opted to prioritize the original framework of Graziosi's Eibian industry to describe the LSA/terminal Pleistocene industry of Buur Heybe and identified a new early/mid Holocene industry that lacked distinctive Eibian features which he named the Bardaale industry after the local village surrounding Buur Heybe.
 According to Brandt, BEAP's objective was to establish, "a long-term interdisciplinary study of late Pleistocene/Holocene human subsistence and settlement patterns in the inter-riverine region of southern Somalia."
 Excavations by BEAP at Gogoshiis Qabe in 1983 and 1985 revealed the skeletal remains of fourteen human individuals that date back to the early Holocene, and represent the earliest indisputable evidence of mortuary practices from the Horn of Africa.

 The excavations carried out by BEAP throughout the 1980s represent the last major archaeological project in Somalia to this day as the Somali Civil War engulfed the country in 1991 and effectively put an end to all archaeological research in Somalia.
 Prior to the collapse of Somalia's government, BEAP was granted permission by the Somali Academy of Sciences to ship out most of the archaeological collections from the Somali National Museum to the three United States universities for curating and future archaeological research.
-The majority of recent analyses and publications in Somalian archaeology have been directly linked to the BEAP's collection that were exported out of Somalia prior to the Somali Civil War.
+The majority of recent analyses and publications in Somali archaeology have been directly linked to the BEAP's collection that were exported out of Somalia prior to the Somali Civil War.

 Several important analyses and publications have been carried out using these expatriated collections through the years, most recently Mica Jones' publication of sixteen newly obtained radiocarbon dates from ostrich eggshell provided the earliest radiometric evidence of LSA occupation in the southeastern Horn of Africa going back ~30,000 years.